Where can you do the examination and how much does it cost?

 When attending the A2 additional examination, make sure you have first the A1/A3 online theoretical knowledge examination, and after that the self-practical training completed.
 Self-practical training means a training, that has been:

 - conducted in an area where the remote pilot reasonably expects that no uninvolved person will be endangered within the range where the unmanned aircraft is flown during the entire time of the UAS operation,

 - conducted at a safe horizontal distance of at least 150 metres from residential, commercial, industrial or recreational areas.

 Declaration for completion of the self-practical training shall be made in connection with the A2 additional examination.

 The open category A2 additional examination comprises 30 multiple-choice questions aimed at assessing the remote pilot’s knowledge of mitigations for risks.
 There are questions only on the following subjects: meteorology, UAS flight performance and technical and operational mitigations for ground risk (self-study material , parts 10 - 12).

 Certificate of competency obtained from the examination

-Category A2 flights allowed without additional theory exam until 1 April 2021
+Category A2 flights allowed only after completing the additional theory exam from 1 February 2022

-Traficom has decided to allow pilots to fly drones in subcategory A2 until 1 April 2021 without needing to pass a supervised additional theory examination.
-In order to operate drones in subcategory A2, pilots must have passed the A1 or A3 theory exam and hold a valid certificate.
-In addition, they must complete the required practical training before taking the A2 exam.
+Finnish Transport and Communications Agency Traficom has decided to allow pilots to fly drones in subcategory A2 until 31 January 2022 without needing to pass a supervised additional theory examination.
+There will be no extension for this exemption anymore, and so from 1 February 2022 pilots must have passed the A2 additional theory exam in order to conduct flights in subcategory A2.
+Before taking the A2 exam, the pilot must have completed the A1/A3 theory exam and hold a valid certificate.
+In addition, they must complete the required practical training.